dgvncsz0f/rpmctl/README.rst

   $ rpmctl apply -n foobar -f /etc/foobar/file.conf
   # alternatively:
-  $ rpmctl apply -p foobar -f /etc/foobar/file.conf
+  $ rpmctl apply -p /path/to/foobar.rpm -f /etc/foobar/file.conf

 The difference between the `-n` and `-p` switches is that the later reads the file directly from the RPM package, using the name declared in the RPM as the default namespace.